waitinfuture/emapreduce/intl.en-US/Best Practices/Run Flume on a Gateway node to synchronize data.md

 -   Run Flume

     -   The default path of Flume configuration files is /etc/ecm/flume-conf.
-See [How to use Flume](../../../../reseller.en-US/Open Source Components /Flume/How to use Flume.md#) for modifying the configuration file flume.properties for Flume agents.
+See [Use Flume](../../../../reseller.en-US/Open Source Components /Flume/Configure Flume.md#) for modifying the configuration file flume.properties for Flume agents.
 After the modification, use the following command to run a Flume agent.

-        ```
+        ``` {#codeblock_zdh_7vq_6mk}
         nohup flume-ng agent -n a1 -f flume.properties &
         ```

     -   You can use the `-c` flag or the `--conf` flag to replace the default configuration file with a custom file.
 For example:

-        ```
+        ``` {#codeblock_wzy_vuu_nho}
         nohup flume-ng agent -n a1 -f flume.properties -c path-to-flume-conf &
         ```

-    **Note:** For more information, see [How to use Flume](../../../../reseller.en-US/Open Source Components /Flume/How to use Flume.md#).
+    **Note:** For more information, see [Use Flume](../../../../reseller.en-US/Open Source Components /Flume/Configure Flume.md#).
 You need to add the zookeeperQuorum configuration item to the flume.properties configuration file when the Flume agents installed on Gateways use sinks to write data to HBase.
 For example:

-    ```
+    ``` {#codeblock_cl1_i2z_m13}
     a1.sinks.k1.zookeeperQuorum=emr-header-1.cluster-46349:2181
     ```